ocrosby/go-logging/README.md

 ### Logger Interface

-The Logger interface now provides a **unified, comprehensive API**:
+The Logger interface provides a **unified, comprehensive API** with **everything built-in** - no more type assertions or separate interfaces:

 ```go
 type Logger interface {